coreboot/coreboot/Documentation/releases/coreboot-4.18-relnotes.md

 meaning is generally clear, it's not the payload it uses.
 Consequentially, Tianocore has been renamed to EDK II (2).

-The option to use the already depreciated CorebootPayloadPkg has been removed.
+The option to use the already deprecated CorebootPayloadPkg has been removed.

 Recent changes to both coreboot and edk2 means that UefiPayloadPkg